Graduate Teaching Assistant Fellows (GTAF)

 Applicants interested in the program should have a minimum of two semesters of teaching experience at Cornell, should be currently enrolled graduate students making satisfactory progress towards their degree, and will need to obtain departmental approval.
 The GTAF appointments are made for one year.
 Continuation in the program for a second year will be contingent on satisfactory participation in the GTAF Program and continued departmental approval.

-The deadline for applications has been extended.
-Completed application packages (other than advisor/department letter) must be received by April 28, 2014.
+Completed application packages (other than advisor/department letter) must be received by April 29th, 2016.

 - Current curriculum vitae